tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/Sqoop 开发指南/Hive 存储格式和关系型数据库之间进行导入导出_intl_en.md

 ## 2. Importing Data from TencentDB for MySQL into Hive
 This section will continue to use the use case from the previous section.

-Enter the EMR Console and copy the instance ID of the target cluster, i.e., the cluster name.
+Enter the Elastic MapReduce Console and copy the instance ID of the target cluster, i.e., the cluster name.
 Then, enter the TencentDB for MySQL Console, use Ctrl+F to find the MySQL database corresponding to the cluster, and view the private IP address of the database ($mysqlIP).

 Log in to any node (preferably a master one) in the EMR cluster.
 For more information on how to log in to EMR, please see [Logging in to Linux Instances](https://intl.cloud.tencent.com/document/product/213/5436).
 Here, you can choose to log in with WebShell.
 Click "Log in" on the right of the desired CVM instance to enter the login page.
 The default username is `root`, and the password is the one you set when creating the EMR cluster.
 Once the correct credentials are entered, you can enter the command line interface.